Level algebras and $\boldsymbol{s}$-lecture hall polytopes: Characterization of level -lecture hall polytopes

 \begin{corollary} If both $\Pbn$ and $\Pb_m^{(\t)}$ are level, then $\Pb_{n+m+1}^{(\s,1,\t)}$ is level. \end{corollary}

 \begin{proof} Any inversion sequence $\e\in\Ib_{n+m+1}^{(\s,1,\t)}$ can expressed as

 where $\e_1\in\Ibn$ and $\e_2\in\Ib_m^{(\t)}$.
-Subsequently, $\e$ satisfies the conditions of Theorem \ref{LevelChar} when $\e_1$ and $\e_2$ both satisfy the conditions of Theorem \ref{LevelChar}. \end{proof}
+Subsequently, $\e$ satisfies the conditions of Theorem \ref{THM:LEVEL} when $\e_1$ and $\e_2$ both satisfy the conditions of Theorem \ref{THM:LEVEL}. \end{proof}

-\begin{remark} It is worth noting that by combining Corollary \ref{twodim} and Corollary \ref{freeproductresult} we can create an infinite family of level $\s$-lecture hall polytopes of arbitrary dimension.
+\begin{remark} $\s$-lecture hall polytopes similar to the ones in Corollary~\ref{1corolary} and \ref{freeproductresult} have been studied, e.g., in \cite{LiuSolus}.
+In \cite[Theorem 4.3]{LiuSolus}, the authors show that in every dimension $n \geq 3$, there is an $\s$-lecture hall polytope $\Pbn$ with $\s = (1,\dots,1,a,1,\dots,1,b,1\dots,1)$ with $k_1 \geq 0$ many leading, $k_2 \geq 1$ many intermediate, and $k_3 \geq 0$ many trailing $1$'s such that the Ehrhart polynomial $i(\Pbn,t)$ has at least one negative coefficient. \end{remark} \begin{remark} It is worth noting that by combining Corollary \ref{twodim} and Corollary \ref{freeproductresult} we can create an infinite family of level $\s$-lecture hall polytopes of arbitrary dimension.
 In particular, $\Pbn$ is level when $\s$ is any sequence satisfying $s_i=1$ when $i=0\bmod 3$. \end{remark}